Regularisation

 • Dimensional Data: Useful when dealing with dimensional data, especially in high-dimensional spaces.

-• Also Known As: Commonly referred to as Lasso regularisation.
+• Also Known As: Commonly referred to as Lasso Regularisation.

 L2 Regularisation

-L2 regularisation, also known as Ridge regularisation, involves adding the squares of the model parameters as a penalty term.
+L2 Regularisation, also known as Ridge Regularisation, involves adding the squares of the model parameters as a penalty term.
 This technique offers a different set of advantages and characteristics:

 • Penalty Term: Based on the squares of the model parameters.